Student Creative Activities and Research Day

 11 a.m.-1 p.m.

-- One undergraduate and one graduate student from each college will receive the Outstanding Student Scholarly and Creative Activities Award.
-Click here for more information.
+- One undergraduate and one graduate student from each college will receive the Outstanding Student Scholarly and Creative Activities Award (Nominations for this award were due in Fall 2018)

 Light refreshments will be served, sponsored by the Office of Research and Sponsored Projects (ORSP).

-Email the following information in the subject line: Your last name SCAR Poster/Exhibit Submission 2018 to email@example.com by 11:59 pm, Sunday, March 11, 2018.
+Email the following information with the subject line: Your last name SCAR Day Submission 2019 to email@example.com by 11:59 pm, Tuesday, March 5, 2019 (Include all students’ last names in the subject line).

-6. Faculty mentor’s name, department and email address
+- Faculty mentor’s name, department, and email address

-7. Indicate if you are submitting a poster, iPad presentation or art exhibit.
+- Indicate if you are submitting a poster or art exhibit.

-8. For poster and iPad presentations, paste the following statement into your email: I understand that I cannot bring a poster that is larger than 30’’x 40.’’
-This indicates that you understand posters LARGER than this will not fit in the space provided at the event.
+- For poster presentations, paste the following statement into your email: I understand that I cannot bring a poster that is larger than 30”x 40.”
+This signals that you understand that posters BIGGER than this will not fit in the space provided at the event.

 Faculty, please note: the FDC does not print posters for student events.